DID YOU KNOW?

 Interactive Opportunity Map

-The interactive Opportunity Map shows each census tract of the Lehigh Valley, ranging from the lowest to highest access to opportunity.
+The interactive Opportunity Map shows each of the Lehigh Valley’s Census tracts, on a scale ranging from the lowest to highest access to opportunity.
 Click on an area of the map to view that tract’s opportunity data and level of access to housing, transportation, employment and education.
-Toggle the arrows in the window to see population percentages, and click the population layers on and off to see where those populations live, and their level of access to opportunity.

 The next sections will sketch a statistical picture of the Lehigh Valley, ranging from the kind of homes we live in to the health challenges we face to the environmental benefits all around us, and more.